PROJECT · TOK0 / FIELD COMPRESSION UNIT

 Architecture

 A tour of the tok0 binary — engine, bridge, compressors, insights, scanner, extensions.
-Where each subsystem lives and what it owns.
+Where each subsystem lives.

-tok0 is a single Rust binary, but internally it’s split into six tightly-bounded subsystems.
-Each one owns one concern and is testable in isolation.
+tok0 is one Rust binary split into six subsystems.
+Each owns one concern and is testable on its own.

 The big picture